LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

       Use the SUNAdaptController infrastructure instead (see :numref:`SUNAdaptController.Description`).

-.. c:function:: int ARKStepSetFixedStepBounds(void* arkode_mem, realtype lb, realtype ub)
+.. c:function:: int ARKStepSetFixedStepBounds(void* arkode_mem, sunrealtype lb, sunrealtype ub)

    Specifies the step growth interval in which the step size will remain unchanged.